 For editing, there is ProWritingAid.
 Marketed as a ‘writing assistant’, this AI includes technology to shorten sentences, remove weak adverbs and add sensory details, alongside typos, punctuation errors and even a plagiarism checker.

 Sometimes the hardest part can be the title.
 We may start with one title, but as the story grows and develops, perhaps it no longer fits or just sounds weak when we say it out loud.
 A great way to figure out a title is to use AI to brainstorm ideas.

 ChatGPT can help with this.
 You can use the technology by inputting the outline plot of your story and, for example, requesting fifteen title ideas.
 From there, you can decide if any of the generated titles suit your story.

 While there are many questions being raised about the ethics of using AI-Technology for writing, the programs being developed are here to stay.
-It is important that we find the ethical balance of using the technology as a way to benefit ourselves as authors, as opposed to being replaced entirely and these tools are a great place to start.
+It is important that we find the ethical balance of using technology as a way to benefit ourselves as authors, as opposed to being replaced entirely, and these tools are a great place to start.